jnozzi/cocoadev.com/markdown/RubyCocoaTutorial.md

 3. You are done!

 1) Instead of adding the classes to your project via IB, You must add them manually.
-Close IB and enter General/XCode.
-Create 2 new "General/NSObject" subclasses, Converter and Controller.
+Close IB and enter XCode.
+Create 2 new "NSObject" subclasses, Converter and Controller.
 THEIR NAMES MUST BE THE SAME, CAPS COUNT.
 Open Controller and insert the following code between "class ....blah blah blah" and "end".

 include OSX